WellcomeIdeathon2023/SPARC/results/README.md

 # README
-model1 saved from GP model to be used in the platform.
+model is a pickle file saved from the model to be used in the platform for retention estimate

 Variables to consider is an early set of variables and the link and corresponding information from a number of trials that we have checked.
-This was done to as an early litereture search to understand available information per trials and the possiblity of estimating retention rate.
+This was done as an early litereture search to understand available information per trials and the possiblity of estimating retention rate.